aranya-project/aranya-embedded/crates/chat-app/README.md

 ## Running

 Parameters will have to be set for the device's address and flashed to the device before it can communicate with other devices.
+The address is a 16-bit integer.
 You can set the address with:

 ```
 # (from the repository root)
-$ cargo run --bin aranya-embedded-config -- -c --ir-address N -c params.bin
+$ cargo run --bin aranya-embedded-config -- -c --ir-address <ADDRESS> -c params.bin
 ```

-Then you can flash them to the device with espflash:
+Then you can flash the parameter file to the device with espflash:

 ```
 $ espflash write-bin 0x9000 params.bin